Walking the Streets of Moscow: Plot summary

 Kolya picks up Alyona from the concert and Volodya arrives as well.
 Alyona refuses to go to the wedding with Kolya.
 Kolya pretends he has telepathy to make a man in front of them turn around.
 He does and sees them staring at him and rushes off.
 Kolya, Alyona, and Volodya happen upon a show asking for volunteers to form two teams.
 The team that can draw the best horse in 5 seconds wins.
 Kolya’s team is faster but loses due to quality.
 Volodya accuses a man in the audience of being a thief.
 The man runs off and Volodya and a large portion of the audience, including the man Kolya claimed to use telepathy on, give chase.
 The “telepathy victim” accuses Volodya of being the thief, and they end up in a police station where the police are completely confused and cannot understand their stories and why they are there.

 Kolya enlists a passing woman to get on the phone with Alyona’s mother to vouch for her being out late at night with a female friend.
 Alyona, Kolya, and Volodya wind up at Sasha’s wedding reception only to find out Sasha and Sveta are splitting up because Sveta found out Sasha had cold feet earlier.
 Volodya dances with Alyona.
 Kolya watches despondently, then calls Sveta.
 When she refuses to pick up the phone, Kolya yells across the plaza to her building and the reception dancers below join him to get her attention.
 She picks up the phone.
 Kolya puts Sasha on and the couple make up.
 Alyona and Kolya see Volodya off as he returns to Siberia and then Kolya and Alyona say goodbye to each other.
 Kolya sings a song as he heads back to work.

 Legacy

 This film was highly beloved by Soviet youth in the early 1960s.
 Though its plot is a bit naive and unpretentious, it showed how wonderful life was, gives hope and tries to look at the unpleasant things in an optimistic way.
 The song by the same name from the film is still popular and became the unofficial hymn of Moscow youth.

-The popularity of this film was low in the 1970s but rose again in the 1980s in contrast to contemporaneous "chernukha" (roughly "black stuff")films, gloomy satirical and social dramas with philosophical motifs.
+The popularity of this film was low in the 1970s but rose again in the 1980s in contrast to contemporaneous "chernukha" ("black stuff") films, gloomy satirical and social dramas with philosophical motifs.
 Nowadays it is still very famous.

 There are new versions of the song by some 1990s Russian rock groups (for example, Nogu Svelo!) and also a film remake, The Heat, which was commercially successfully but critically panned.